pnsn/Mt_Baker_LF_Research/READ_ME.md

-# DLP_Mt_Baker: Deep Long Period Earthquake Analysis at Mt.
-Baker Seismicity
+# DLP_Mt_Baker: Distinguishing Long-Period Seismic Sources at Mt.
+Baker Volcano
 This repository hosts code and metadata for analyzing seismicity at Mt.
 Baker volcano in Washington state, USA, focusing on detection and source-characterization of long-period earthquakes.